derektata/lorem.nvim/README.md

 }
 ```

-#### The comma_chance property

-This property controls the likelihood of inserting a comma after a word within a sentence.
-This property allows for the generation of more natural-looking text by adding occasional commas, mimicking the natural pauses in human writing.

 #### The sentenceLength property

 This property determines the intervals for how long the sentences of latin words should be before ending them with a period.
 The following values are available:

-#### The max_commas_per_sentence property

-This property sets the maximum number of commas that can be inserted in a single sentence.
-This property ensures that sentences do not become overly complex or cluttered with too many commas, maintaining readability and natural flow.

 | **Value**  | **Words Per Sentence** | **Sentences Per Paragraph** |
 | :--------: | :--------------------: | :-------------------------: |